 Neighbourhood Plan

-Neighbourhood Planning and Roughmoor Lane
+Neighbourhood Planning

 Clear communication and regular consultation with the village community will be central to both strands of this work.
-The Neighbourhood Plan Steering Group have therefore set up separate pages where minutes of all meetings and other documents can be made available for public inspection.
+The Neighbourhood Plan Working Group have therefore set up separate pages where minutes of all meetings and other documents can be made available for public inspection.
 (See menu) The alerts service on the website will be used to draw attention to new items placed there.

 At several stages in the preparation of the Neighbourhood plan it will be necessary to consult residents about priorities and choices.
 For the plan to pass examination and formally be adopted it will need to demonstrate that the consultation mechanisms have been both effective and inclusive.
 The processes adopted will be designed to that end.